 For Fresh Color

-If recent cold weather has gotten to your summer container plantings, redo them with winter combinations for evergreen color and seasonal interest.
-Get pansies and violas planted soon too so they can develop enough roots to thrive all winter.
+Refresh summer container plantings with winter combinations for evergreen color and seasonal interest.
+Plant pansies and violas soon so they can develop enough roots to thrive all winter.
 Add ornamental cabbage/kale or heathers, grasses, and coral bells for evergreen accents.

 Pot up and store tulips and daffodils to force into early bloom indoors next February.
-Leave potted bulbs outside in a protected area that does not freeze to receive required chill time (most tulips and daffodils require minimum of 14-16 weeks of cold); water thoroughly every few weeks and bring indoors when bulbs have rooted and they have spent enough time outside.
-Most bulbs will bloom 2-3 weeks after being brought indoors.
+Leave potted bulbs outside in a protected area that does not freeze to receive required chill time (at least 14–16 weeks); water thoroughly every few weeks and bring indoors when bulbs have rooted and have spent enough time outside.
+Most bulbs will bloom 2–3 weeks after being brought indoors.

 There’s still time to plant garlic and spring-flowering bulbs outside, but don’t wait too long—it is best to give them some time to root before cold, wet weather sets in for the season!